-- Students must be on time to class and be prepared (i.e. they are supposed to read the Lab Notes before the class starts). - If missed a class (for a good cause), it is the responsibility of the student to arrange with a TA an extra time for doing experiment.
+• Students must be on time to class and be prepared (read the Lab Notes before the class starts).

+• If missed a class (for a good cause), it is the responsibility of the student to arrange with a TA an extra time for doing experiment.
 One extra week at the end of semester will be allocated in case students want to redo any experiment and get a better grade.